Foo Fighters: Style and influences

 The Foo Fighters has been described as alternative rock, post-grunge, hard rock, power pop and pop rock, while their early work has been characterized as grunge.
 They were initially compared to Grohl's previous group, Nirvana.
 Grohl acknowledged that Kurt Cobain was an influence on his songwriting: "Through Kurt, I saw the beauty of minimalism and the importance of music that's stripped down."
 The Foo Fighters also used the technique of shifting between quiet verses and loud choruses, which Grohl said was influenced by the members of Nirvana "liking the Knack, Bay City Rollers, Beatles, and ABBA as much as we liked Flipper and Black Flag, I suppose".
+In a 2020 interview, Grohl cited Pantera as an influence and Creed's song "With Arms Wide Open" as "one of the most amazing songs of all time".

 The Pitchfork writer Matthew Perpetua said the Foo Fighters' "may not be anywhere near as glamorous or as era-defining as that of [Nirvana], but in a way, it's much more difficult and thankless".
 He described the Foo Fighters as "excellent at being mainstream" and likened them to Tom Petty, a "consistent hit machine pumping out working-class rock".

 Writing and recording songs for their first album by himself, Grohl intended for the guitar riffs to be as rhythmic as possible.
 He approached the guitar in a similar manner to his drumming, assigning various drum parts to strings on the instrument.
 This allowed him to piece together songs easily; he said, "I could hear the song in my head before it was finished."
 Once Grohl assembled a full band, the members assisted in song arrangements.

 The band members meld melodic and heavy elements.
 Grohl noted in 1997, "We all love music, whether it's the Beatles or Queen or punk rock.
 I think the lure of punk rock was the energy and immediacy; the need to thrash stuff around.
 But at the same time, we're all suckers for a beautiful melody, you know?
 So it is just natural."
 Grohl said in 2005, "I love being in a rock band, but I don't know if I necessarily wanna be in an alternative rock band from the 1990s for the rest of my life."
 Grohl noted that the band's acoustic tour was an attempt to broaden the group's sound.